The following academic requirements, policies, and procedures are also available for download in PDF format:

 The format of the Ph.D. dissertation document is set by the Graduate School (Refer to the Graduate School website: Doctoral Degree Requirements and Dissertation Information).
 It is the responsibility of the student to learn about and follow the rules governing the dissertation format.
 The student must deliver his/her completed dissertation to the Dissertation Committee no later than four weeks before the Final Oral Examination.
 The time and place of the Final Oral Examination must be publicly announced by the Graduate School; information as to the time and place of the examination must, therefore, be submitted to the Graduate School by the Graduate Program Director at least four weeks prior to the examination.

 The Final Oral Examination will consist of two parts.
 The student will first present an open seminar on his/her research results.
 The seminar will be followed by questioning by the Dissertation Committee.
 The seminar and the questioning by the committee can take place on the same day or on different days.
 The student will then submit the Doctoral Degree Eligibility form to the Graduate Program Director for submission to the Graduate School (see Forms for Graduate Students).

 To be successful at research, a student must perform well in a number of areas.

-Beginning with the one-semester rotation, a student’s performance will be assessed each semester as described in Appendix C. The evaluation will be placed in the student’s file in the PB office; a copy will be sent to the student.
+Beginning with the first rotation, a student’s performance will be assessed each semester as described in Rotations/Practicum Agreement Form.
+The evaluation will be placed in the student’s file in the PB office; a copy will be sent to the student.

 Students with “Poor” evaluations for two consecutive semesters will lose their stipends (TA or RA) and be terminated from the Program.